alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 This is a bit involved mathematically and various authors give various ways.
 There are many terms and concepts that can trip somone who has not touched maths for sometime or done these parts or paid specific attention to these parts.

-However there are only a few concepts that you need to understand.

 ## The Maths you need and the Maths you Don't

-Since there is a vast amount of articles and explanations, I will be referring mostly to the root articles and some of those is a must read which I will indicate and the rest in this section like [The Matrix Calculus You Need For Deep Learning (Derivative wrto Bias) Terence,Jermy] are highly recommended.
+Since there is a vast amount of articles and explanations, I will be referring mostly to few highly quoted articles here.
+A few of those is a must read which I will indicate and the other like [The Matrix Calculus You Need For Deep Learning (Derivative wrto Bias) Terence,Jermy] are recommended read.

 - Understand what Scalar's, Vectors, Tensors are, and that Vectors and Tensors are written as matrices and Vector is one dimenstion matrix whereas Tensor's are many dimensional usually.
 (Technically a Vector is also a Tensor).
 After this you can forget about Tensors and think only of Vectors and Matrices and Scalar.
 Mostly just matrices.

 - That linear algebra for matrices that will be used is just poperties of matrix multiplication and addition that you already know.
-A linear equation of the form $y= m*x +c$ in matrix form used in neural network is $z_l = w_l* a_{l-1} + b_l$.
+A linear equation of the form $$y= m*x +c$$ in matrix form used in neural network is $z_l = w_l* a_{l-1} + b_l$.

 - The Index notation for dealing with Vectors and Matrices.
 This is a **must** read [A Primer on Index Notation John Crimaldi]